CMSgov/bluebutton-web-deployment/_archive/rds/DataMigration.md

     /root/migration/dump_n_restore.sh

-* update the hhs_ansible var/env.yml and env/vault.yml files with the settings
+* update the hhs_ansible var/env.yml file with the settings
 used to connect to the RDS instance.
 * run the ansible refresh_code script to update the appserver with new settings.